-Article 62

-Reliance on the capacities of other entities

-[Directive 2004/18/EC: Art.
+Article 62 Reliance on the capacities of other entities [Directive 2004/18/EC: Art.
 47(2), 47(3), 48(3), 48(4)]

 1. With regard to criteria relating to economic and financial standing as set out pursuant to Article 56(3), and to criteria relating to technical and professional ability as set out pursuant to Article 56(4), an economic operator may, where appropriate and for a particular contract, rely on the capacities of other entities, regardless of the legal nature of the links which it has with them.
+With regard to criteria relating to the educational and professional qualifications as set out in point e of Annex XIV, Part, II, or to the relevant professional experience, economic operators may however only rely on the capacities of other entities where the latter will perform the works or services for which these capacities are required.
+Where an economic operator wants to rely on the capacities of other entities, it shall prove to the contracting authority that it will have at its disposal the resources necessary, for example, by producing a commitment by those entities to that effect.

-It shall in that case prove to the contracting authority that it will have at its disposal the resources necessary, for example, by producing a commitment by those entities to that effect.
-The contracting authority shall, in accordance with Articles 56a to 58, verify whether the other entities on whose capacity the economic operator intends to rely fulfil the relevant selection criteria.
+The contracting authority shall, in accordance with Articles 56a to 58, verify whether the other entities on whose capacity the economic operator intends to rely fulfil the relevant selection criteria and the exclusion grounds pursuant to Article 55.